aiidateam/aiida-quantumespresso/docs/source/howto/run_pwbands.md

 ### Specifying custom k-points list

-You can provide your own k-points instead of using SeeKpath:
+You can provide your own list of k-points instead of using SeeKpath:

 ```python
 from aiida import orm